pmndrs/react-spring/readme.md

 ([Demo](https://codesandbox.io/embed/vvmv6x01l5))

 Create trailing animations by using `SpringTrail`.
 The api is similar to `SpringTransition` though it will assume your list is fixed.
-The items will drop in in a trailing motion.
+The items will interpolate in a staggered fashion, internally one spring follows the interpolated value of the previous one thereby creating a staggered chain.

 ```jsx
 import { SpringTrail } from 'react-spring'